ryanrclewis/saintstombs/regions/portugal.md

   - St. Vicente de Zaragoza/Vincent of Saragossa, deacon/Spain\'s protomartyr, 1/22 (rumored to be here)

-Igreja de Santo António de Lisboa
+- Igreja de Santo António de Lisboa/Church of St. Anthony (Largo de Santo António da Sé)

+  - Site where St. Anthony of Padua was born (in the crypt)

+  - St. Anthony of Padua (relic only)(in the crypt

   - St. Justina of Antioch, martyr, 9/26

-Igreja do Corpo Santo
+- Igreja do Corpo Santo

   - Bl.
 Gil/Giles Rodrigues de Valadares of Santarém (São Frei Gil), OP, scholar/former satanic tool, 5/14 (tibia only)

-Mosteiro dos Jerónimos/Mosteiro Santa Maria de Belém area
+- Mosteiro dos Jerónimos/Mosteiro Santa Maria de Belém area

   - Bl.
 Lourenço de Belém, monk, 4/12 (he died here; is he buried here?)

-Vasco da Gama, explorer (not a saint)
+  - Vasco da Gama, explorer (not a saint)

 - São Roque/St. Roque (this is a Jesuit priory, so it may be the same as "Jesuit church" here)